Last

 You can get away with using a standard Zetec FWD clutch for RWD applications but, as the fulcrum point for the clutch release arm is in a different place on FWD cars, you'll find that in a RWD vehicle the clutch pedal will only have half its normal travel.

-Please note: This information has been taken (with very kind permission) from the TRANSMISSION page in the Burton Power catalogue.
+Please note: The following information has been taken (with very kind permission) from the TRANSMISSION page in the Burton Power catalogue.
 For more information, visit the Burton Power website.

 2000E "Bullet"